tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 		* Adopt the probabilistic model for representing ensemble trees
 		* Bayesian model selection algorithm called factorized asymptotic Bayesian (FAB) inference for finding the parameters.
 ### Feature relevance explanation:
-* Understanding Black-box Predictions via Influence Functions - ***Proceedings of the 34th International Conference on Machine Learning-Volume 70.
-JMLR. org, 2017***
+* Understanding Black-box Predictions via Influence Functions ***(Proceedings of the 34th International Conference on Machine Learning-Volume 70.
+JMLR. org, 2017)***
 	- [Paper Link](https://arxiv.org/pdf/1703.04730.pdf)
 	- influence function is a measure of how strongly the model parameters or predictions depend on a training instance.
 Instead of deleting the instance, the method upweights the instance in the loss by a very small step.
 This method involves approximating the loss around the current model parameters using the gradient and Hessian matrix.
 * A unified approach to interpreting model predictions (2017) - ***Advances in neural information processing systems (pp. 4765-4774).**